pietvo/midi2text/README.md

-# MF2T/T2M #
+# MIDI to TEXT #

-Two programs to manipulate standard midifiles.

-This is a revival of these programs that I wrote starting in 1991, for the Atari ST (32-bit), MS-DOS (16-bit) and later Unix (probably 32-bits).
+This is a revival of the programs mf2t and t2mf that I wrote starting in 1991, for the Atari ST (32-bit), MS-DOS (16-bit) and later Unix (probably 32-bits).

 I recently picked this up again after some people asked me for executables for modern Windows (presumably 32- or 64-bit).
 I use a Mac, so I needed newer versions, for 64-bit OS's (in my case MacOS Ventura).